neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 While a small app like this could have a single reducer to handle all the logic, this quickly becomes unmaintainable as the amount of state and logic grows.
 Therefore, we split logic in discrete reducers, where each reducer is responsible for handling a slice of state - a slice for the count and a slice for the clicks.

-Each reducer takes as arguments a slice of the current state and an action, then based on the action types, updates that slice of state (be careful not directly mutate state!).
+Each reducer takes as arguments a slice of the current state and an action, then based on the action types, updates that slice of state (be careful not to directly mutate state!).
 In case no action type is matched, we default to returning the current state.
 State is initialized in the arguments with `state = 0`, since both the count and clicks are zero to begin with.

 Finally, we need to combine each of these _slice reducers_ into a _root reducer_ that the Redux store will ingest, creating a complete state tree for our app.
-Redux provides a helper function `combineReducers` to do just that.
+Redux provides a [helper function `combineReducers`](https://redux.js.org/api/combinereducers) to do just that.

 **-- /reducers/index.js --**